alnoki/AAAAAA/docs/index.rst

 4. If you are feeling fancy (hit ``enter`` twice for this one)::

     for i in range(5):
-        print("What number are we on?
-Oh, that's right:", i)
+        print("Please be aware of the number", i)

 Congratulations!!!

 .. toctree::
-   :caption: Documentation Contents
+   :caption: AAAAAA documentation
-   :maxdepth: 2
+   :maxdepth: -1

-   code
-   tools
+   dev/development

 ..
 Indices and tables
     ==================

-    * :ref:`genindex`
+..  * :ref:`genindex`
     * :ref:`modindex`
     * :ref:`search`